Pricing Transformation: Pricing, It’s About Transformation

 Following on from Strategic focus, one level up.
 Owning the business’s prices to the market not just influencing them.
 In addition, having a seat at the Exec table.

 Let me first start by saying ‘where Accounting is about control, Pricing is about change and transformation’.
 What an odd thing to say, you may be thinking.
 However, I’m going to use this statement to highlight and contrast.
 I can talk from the heart because I once was an Accountant.
 A Finance Manager at a very large corporation who had a bit of spare time to dabble in pricing.

-The number of Pricing functions who are ‘Responsible’ are far and few in between, especially in B2B businesses.
-B2C such as airlines, telco’s, hotels etc. tend to have more examples of ‘Responsible’ pricing functions.
+The number of Pricing functions who are ‘Responsible’ is far and few in between especially in B2B businesses.
+Also in B2Cs such as airlines, telcos, hotels, etc. They tend to have more examples of ‘Responsible’ pricing functions.

 Pricing is about change & transformation.
 As the markets evolve, become global etc. traditional thinking on pricing needs to change.
 Where once ‘Sales did pricing’ or Marketing were responsible, this can no longer be the case.
 I’d argue that Pricing’s role in an organisation is now not only about leading the pricing evolution that’s occurring in the market, but also driving changes internally to support it.

 In a fluidic market, the ‘set and forget’ mentality to pricing no longer works, especially for B2B.
 There’ll always be exceptions.
 Pricing can become engulfed by exception management.
 The pure control approach to pricing needs to be relegated to history.